seananderson/metafolio/inst/ms/ms.md

    \beta_h &= \alpha \left({\frac{1}{\mu_h} - 1}\right).
 \end{align}
-\noindent Further, to establish a range of spawner-return values and to mimic the start of an open-access fishery, for the first 20 (TODO variable) years we drew the fraction of fish harvested randomly from a uniform distribution between 0.1 and 0.9.
-TODO CONSIDER BETTER RANGE HERE
+\noindent Further, to establish a range of spawner-return values and to mimic the start of an open-access fishery, for the first 30 years we drew the fraction of fish harvested randomly from a uniform distribution between 0.1 and 0.9.
+We discarded these initial 30 years as a burn-in period throughout our analyses. <!--TODO is this reasonable?-->

 Environmental dynamics
 ----------------------